jdsimmons/sugar-runner/README.md

 * substitutes an alternate home directory for XDG data,
 * turns off the Sugar shutdown and restart options,
 * forks Xvfb with Xephyr.

+# How To Build And Test

+./autogen.sh

+make

+sudo make install

+## You will need to install Xephyr:

+sudo dnf install Xephyr

+## Set up some environment variables:

+export GI_TYPELIB_PATH=/usr/local/lib/girepository-1.0

+export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

+## Then run:

+sugar-runner

+At this time all that will happen is Xephyr tries to open and fails.